Joint Preservation

 Joint preservation is the use of non-surgical or surgical means to preserve a deteriorating joint to delay or avoid joint replacement surgery.
-Joint preservation procedures reduce the risk of complications from implant surgery and infection.

 When cartilage deteriorates due to osteoarthritis, it causes persistent joint pain that interferes with daily life.
 Our consultants will aim to restore normal movement and alleviate pain to the joint whether it’s a shoulder, hip, knee or ankle.

-Speciality: Joint Preservation
+Optim Orthopedics Joint Preservation

-Joint Preservation vs. Replacement: What’s Your Best Option
+Joint Preservation vs. Replacement: What’s Your Best Option?

 If you’re dealing with persistent or chronic discomfort in your joints, you might believe that joint replacement surgery is your only path towards relief.
 However, it could be worthwhile to consider a range of less invasive alternatives that can assist in maintaining your mobility as you get older.
 Given the growing number of individuals keen on staying active into their 60s, 70s, and beyond, a significant amount of recent research has been dedicated to improving joint health and replacement technologies.